AviatrixSystems/Docs/HowTos/security_bulletin_article.rst

 High

 **Description**
-Encrypted keys values are stored in readable file
+Encrypted key values are stored in a readable file

 **Impact**
 Access to read key in encrypted format